jchmski/gulp-file-inline/README.md

 ```

 ## Parameters
+`gulp-file-inline` takes two parameters:

-*type* - a string specifying CSS or javascript
+- **type** - a string specifying CSS or javascript
-*path* - the path to your CSS or javascript file that you want to inject into the page
+- **path** - the path to your CSS or javascript file that you want to inject into the page

 ```javascript
 var inject = require("gulp-file-inline");